 Dr. Flamich focuses on providing comprehensive eye care, with an emphasis on ocular disease management, and a special interest in contact lens fittings that include custom and advanced designs.

-In his free time, Dr. Flamich and his fiancé, Stephanie, enjoy outdoor activities, sports, cooking, traveling, and spending time with family and friends.
+In his free time, Dr. Flamich and his wife Stephanie enjoy outdoor activities, sports, cooking, traveling and spending time with family, friends and their dog Otis.